 - Eduard Scholz, Vienna: Fette Grotesk.

 This heavy sans’s distribution across Eastern Europe

-At least two different Cyrillic extensions of the Zeitungs-Grotesque design were sold in Russia.
-Each of these was created by a Berlin-based corporation.
-I’ve already discussed the first one, which originated at Woellmer’s foundry in Berlin during the late 1880s.
-This design was carried by the Russian foundries A. Lange & Co., O.I.
+At least three different Cyrillic extensions of the Zeitungs-Grotesque design were sold in Russia.
+Two of these were created by Berlin-based corporations.
+The third was from a pair of companies operating out of Frankfurt am Main and Vienna.
+I’ve already discussed the first Cyrillic design, which originated at Woellmer’s foundry in Berlin during the late 1880s.
+This was carried by the Russian foundries A. Lange & Co., O.I.
 Lehman and George Ross & Co., and possible by others at well.
 The Schriftgießerei „Gutenberg“ in Riga carried the Woellmer design, too, as did the Sofia-based W. Bojnkoff-Warna foundry (their 1912 catalog shows it as just one size of an unnamed typeface: Tertia No. 58).

 Lehman referred to the typeface as Газетный Древній Черный, meaning “Newspaper Ancient Black.”
 Lange and Ross each called it Жирный Гротескъ, or “Fat Grotesk” – a direct translation of Fette Grotesk, which was Berthold’s name for the Zeitungs-Grotesque design.
 A Hungarian foundry, the Erste Ungarische Schriftgießerei Actien-Gesellschaft in Budapest, carried the Zeitungs-Grotesque design in ten sizes under the name Fette Grotesque (in Hungarian, this is Kövér Grotesque).
 The Budapest firm sold all ten sizes of Woellmer’s Cyrillic design, too.